Mark D. Davis

 Antitrust and Competition Policy

-Mr. Davis graduated summa cum laude from Princeton University with an A.B. in Politics and a Certificate in Political Theory.
+Mark graduated summa cum laude from Princeton University with an A.B. in Politics and a Certificate in Political Theory.
 He graduated with honors from the University of Chicago Law School.
 Following law school, he clerked for Hon.
 Diane S. Sykes of the U.S. Court of Appeals for the Seventh Circuit and Chief Judge Mark L. Wolf of the U.S. District Court for the District of Massachusetts.
-He has been named a “rising star” by Super Lawyers.